The Complete Guide To The Fish River Canyon

 WARNING: This is a long post.
 It will take a while to read.
 We promise, however, that by the time you are done, you will be well prepared to take on this challenging hike.
 Just remember that this is also based on our own experience and opinion.
 There are many many different experiences and opinions on the Fish River Canyon hike.
 This is meant to give you another perspective on what to expect when you tackle the mighty Fish River Canyon.

-The current water situation in the Canyon has everyone concerned.
+The current water situation in the Canyon is good, although the water level drops a little each day.
 If you are planning to do this hike soon, our advice would be to visit the I hiked the Fish River Canyon facebook group page to get the latest updates by hikers who have just completed the Fish.
 You can visit the page here.

 Here is a list of the topics this post covers: